 Perhaps a more realistic path towards reducing the reliance on summative testing will come from a more sophisticated, yet practical, understanding of formative assessment.
 If Vygotsky and Sakharov’s dual stimulation method teaches us anything, it is that the hallmark of setting assessment tasks should be design and that the hallmark of learning should be progress rather than achievement.

-1. I have expanded the definition of ‘animation’ to “variant graphics” (Jacobs, 2016, p.
+1. I have expanded the definition of ‘animation’ to “variant graphics” (Jacobs & Robin, 2016, p.
 264).
 This simply means imagery which changes.

 2. An animation does not have to be completed because the learning is embodied in the planning phase (thus ‘Storyboard’).
 Mitchell, De Lange and Moletsane (2011) have also found that even with documentary filmmaking with limited time constraints, “the storyboard became the product” (p.
 224).